Spectacular fishing experiences live here.

 → 1183 RIVERS/STREAMS

 Fishing is the premier attraction at Premier Lake Provincial Park, (see what we did there?) located at the north end of Premier Ridge in the Hughes Range of the Rockies.
 Fishing is good year-round in this park, with fly fishing best between May and July, and ice fishing is popular in winter when road access to the boat launch is maintained by The Ministry of Transportation & Highways.
-Premier Lake and three other, smaller lakes offer great angling for trout: rainbow, eastern brook, and Gerrard rainbow (Gerrard giants).
+Premier Lake and three other, smaller lakes offer great angling for trout: rainbow, and eastern brook.

 Premier Lake is equipt with a concrete boat ramp.